-Residency requirement - most post-secondary schools require you to complete a specific number of credits at their institution to receive a credential.
+Residency requirement - most post-secondary institutions/education providers require you to complete a specific number of credits at their institution to receive a credential.
 How many and what courses varies from program to program.

 Room in your academic program - courses you want to transfer must fulfill the requirements of an academic program.
 For example, a completed course such as SOCI 123 may be transferable, but if the academic program you want to transfer to doesn't allow room for this course, it will not transfer.

 When the course was taken - some academic programs require that acquired learning be current.
-Therefore, they will not award credit for courses taken 5 or more years ago.
+Therefore, they may not award credit for courses taken 5 or more years ago.

 Course combination - sometimes a combination of 2 or more courses is needed to receive transfer credit.
 For example, ACCT 100(3) + ACCT 200(3) = Elective (3).
 In this case if you took only ACCT 100(3) you may not receive credit for Elective (3).